the-vegetarian-vampire/Data-Structures/README.md

 # BFS (Breadth-First Search) and DFS (Depth-First Search)

 BFS is a graph traversal algorithm.
+- aka `Level Order Traversal`
+- starts at the root (or an arbitrary node in a graph) and explores all neighboring nodes at the present depth before moving to the nodes at the next depth level.

 ---

 # DFS (Depth-First Search)
+- Explores as far as possible along each branch before backtracking; starts at the root (or an arbitrary node) and explores as far as possible along each branch before backtracking.

 ---